Creating Informz Mailings

-6) If this is a new mailing type, you will need to work with Andy Camp to design a template for your mailings.
-This template will include the "From" and "Reply" aspects of your mailing, along with "forward to a friend" and "unsubscribe" links.
-It can also include links to your Twitter or Facebook profiles, etc.
+6) If this is a new mailing type, you will need to work with Jenn Crewell or Andy Camp to design the layout for your mailings.
+This will include the "From" and "Reply" aspects of your mailing, along with "forward to a friend" and "unsubscribe" links.
+It can also include links to your Twitter or Facebook profiles, a Share This section, etc.

 |1 month prior to requested delivery date